-Peninsula School Project, Living Saint John, Achieve Literacy, and the Superintendent Co-Chairs the Living Saint John Close the Achievement Gap Committee and sits on the Board of the Sweet Caroline Foundation.
-We have close partnerships with the police in each of our communities, with senior staff at Social Development, Horizon Health and with our municipalities.
-MLA's will call or email if they have questions, and they typically connect with me.
+Stakeholders are involved in all schools, and significantly more in the schools with Community School Coordinators.
+In Saint John, staff and the Superintendent are involved in many organizations such as the Business Community Anti-Poverty Initiative (BCAPI), Central Peninsula School Project, Living Saint John, Achieve Literacy, and the Superintendent Co-Chairs the Living Saint John Close the Achievement Gap Committee and sits on the Board of the Sweet Caroline Foundation and most recently the NB Children's Foundation Board of Directors.
+We have close partnerships with the police in each of our communities (a meeting every 2 years with municipal and RCMP detachments), with senior staff at Social Development, Horizon Health, Public Health (meetings twice a year and in planning immunization clinics), and with our municipalities.
+MLAs will call or email if they have questions, and they typically connect with me

 ASD-S has positive relationships with media, and for the most part the Superintendent and the Director of Communications are the contact persons.
-We follow the protocols as set out by the Department; and schools will communicate if they have been contacted by media, if it is outside of a positive event or announcement.
-We do get positive stories in the media and are working to have more.
+Schools will communicate if they have been contacted by media, if it is outside of a positive event or announcement.
+We do get positive stories in the media and are working to have more (Ends #7).
 Media calls and emails are answered promptly as reporters have deadlines.
 These inquiries come to us any time of the day and on weekends.
 There are situations with the media which can be very time consuming.
 Some media outlets have a significant turnover of reporters, so building a relationship is not possible.
 It is very positive to have a Director of Communications.